 - Proactively meet your new colleagues.
 Yes, I did say that, even though the thought makes me shudder!
 However, meeting people one to one as you choose, rather than in a large group is likely to be easier for you.
-It allows you to add to your list of deliverables and company culture more easily too.
+It allows you to add to your list of deliverables and understand company culture more easily too.

 - The first team meeting.
-You’re probably going to be asked to introduce yourself, so plan what you’ll say about interests, home life, previous work etc. You may well be asked for first impressions of the new firm, be honest but not too blunt!
+You’re probably going to be asked to introduce yourself, plan what you’ll say about interests, home life, previous work etc. You may well be asked for first impressions of the new firm, be honest but not too blunt!
 Knowing what you’ll say will reduce stress.

 The first few days are more stressful, but with some planning they will be a lot easier.

 If you are in charge of starting new team members, consider how the first day might feel like for an introvert.
 How could you help them with some of the points above, without making it seem too obvious?